Faculty Renewal Leaves

 Application Deadline -

 For scheduling purposes, those intending to apply for a Faculty Renewal Leave should declare in writing their intent to apply to their department chairs no later than the end of the Spring Semester of the academic year preceding the submission of the application.
-The application (and any supporting documents) must be submitted by the fourth Friday in October to the Office of the Provost, with copies to the applicant’s department chair and dean.
+The application (and any supporting documents) must be submitted electronically by the fourth Friday in October to the Office of the Provost and the applicant’s department chair and dean.
 As part of the review by the Faculty Renewal Leave Committee, department chairs and deans of the college are requested to submit their evaluation of the applications on forms provided.
 The Chair’s Review Form and Dean’s Review Form are due on or before the first Friday in November.
 The independent evaluations by deans and chairs are evaluation documents and not approvals.
 They are confidential and should be submitted separately.

 The proposed project should involve professional enrichment/renewal resulting in a scholarly product, and equivalent in time, energy, and output to a full-time faculty load (from Faculty Handbook, 1996, page 3.10).
 The nature of "scholarship" that is eligible for consideration follows the categories listed and defined by Ernest Boyer in Scholarship Reconsidered, Priorities of the Professorate.
 These are - scholarship of discovery, scholarship of integration, scholarship of application, and scholarship of teaching.
 (Please review the attached Boyer chapter before preparing your application.)
 Types of projects include (but are not limited to) pedagogical innovation, technological innovations, curriculum reform, new or revised courses/syllabi, research, publications, presentations, exhibits, recitals, new teaching methods, etc.